thiarthur/eolic/readme.md

-# Eventipy
+# Eolic

-Eventipy is an event-driven library for Python that supports event emission, remote target handling, and listener registration with a simple and intuitive API.
+Eolic is an event-driven library for Python that supports event emission, remote target handling, and listener registration with a simple and intuitive API.

 The main purpose be an effective way to trigger hooks based on events and allow communication to another systems based on most common protocols.